virenribadiya/CPP-with-DSA/083.Vectors/README.md

 crbegin() – Returns a constant reverse iterator pointing to the last element in the vector (reverse beginning).
 It moves from last to first element

+crend() – Returns a constant reverse iterator pointing to the theoretical element preceding the first element in the vector (considered as reverse end)

+size() – Returns the number of elements in the vector. max_size() – Returns the maximum number of elements that the vector can hold